Gain a deeper understanding of Dynatrace terminology and concepts.

 With OneAgent log module (OneAgent platform and capability support matrix), you can set up OneAgent to ingest and process log data.
 Once enabled, OneAgent log module collects log data and streams it to Dynatrace to be analyzed by Dynatrace Log Monitoring feature.
 You can use a command line (OneAgent configuration via command-line interface) to see if the log monitoring module is enabled on your OneAgent.

 Dynatrace mobile app support for Android.
 Use the Dynatrace Android Gradle plugin to set up user experience monitoring for your Android application project, which automatically adds OneAgent to your app and auto-instruments it without modifying the source code.
-OneAgent for Android lets you track visitors, actions, and PurePath® traces that are triggered by your Android app.
+OneAgent for Android lets you track visitors, actions, and PurePath® distributed traces that are triggered by your Android app.

 Dynatrace's mobile app support for iOS, which lets you track user behavior on mobile web pages.
 OneAgent for iOS helps you identify mobile user experience problems before they affect your users.
 It also lets you receive business analytics data like the geographic distribution of your web page visitors and average session duration.